tnebooks/12th-physics/content.en/docs/atomic-and-nuclear-physics/_index.md

 By adjusting electric field suitably, the motion of oil drop inside the chamber can be controlled - that is, it can be made to move up or down or even kept balanced in the field of view for sufficiently long time.

 The experimental arrangement is shown in Figure 9.6 (b).
-The apparatus consists of two horizontal circular metal plates A and B each with diameter around $20 \mathrm{cm}$ and are separated by a small distance $1.5 \mathrm{cm}$.
+The apparatus consists of two horizontal circular metal plates A and B each with diameter around 20 cm and are separated by a small distance 1.5 cm.
 These two parallel plates are enclosed in a chamber with glass walls.
-Further, plates A and B are maintained at high potential difference around $10kV$ such that electric field acts vertically downward.
+Further, plates A and B are maintained at high potential difference around 10 kV such that electric field acts vertically downward.
 A small hole is made at the centre of the upper plate A and an atomizer is kept exactly above the hole to spray the liquid.
 When a fine droplet of the highly viscous non volatile liquid (like glycerine) is sprayed using atomizer, they fall freely downward through the hole of the top plate only under the influence of gravity.

 Few oil drops in the chamber can acquire electric charge (negative charge) because of friction with air or passage of x- rays in between the parallel plates.
 Further the chamber is illuminated by light which is passed horizontally and oil drops can be seen clearly using microscope placed perpendicular to the light beam.

 These drops can move either upwards or downward.

-Let $m$ be the mass of the oil drop and $q$ be its charge.
+Let *m* be the mass of the oil drop and $q$ be its charge.
 Then the forces acting on the droplet are

-(a) gravitational force $F_{g} = mg$ (b) electric force $F_{e} = qE$ (c) buoyant force $F_{b}$ (d) viscous force $F_{v}$
+(a) Gravitational force

+\[
+F_g = mg
+\]

+(b) Electric force

+\[
+F_e = qE
+\]

+(c) Buoyant force

+\[
+F_b
+\]

+(d) Viscous force \[F_v\]

 ![](9.7.png)